ZAR

 (optional)

-Kenya is a gem tucked away in East Africa.
-It is a land blessed with some of the world’s most magnificent natural treasures.
 With breathtaking mountain ranges, incredible rift valleys, hot springs, wildlife parks, and even beaches!
 The country’s various landscapes are unlike anything else on the planet, and it’s a location where visitors may find rest, thrill, and, of course, animals!

 You’re undoubtedly wondering what you’ll see, and while we can’t promise you’ll see every single species on the planet, we can assure you that it will get pretty close in Kenya.
 We’ll answer any of your wildlife queries and even point you in the direction of where these magnificent creatures may be found on a safari in Kenya.

-Elephants are the world’s largest mammal and popular tourist attraction.
+Elephants are the world’s largest mammal and a popular tourist attraction.
 They’re gregarious animals that live in herds and can be observed munching on tree leaves or bathing in the water.

 Tsavo East National Park, Amboseli National Park, and Samburu National Park are where you’ll locate them.